 - Do your research.
 Find out what you can about the company.
-They won’t want you to tell them the history of the company they work for but some indication that you understand the business and the environment it operates in.
+They don’t want you to tell them the history of the company they work for but some indication that you understand the business and the environment it operates in.

-- If you are using a PowerPoint presentation always make sure you have a back up plan in case the technology doesn’t cooperate!
+- If you are using a PowerPoint presentation always make sure you have a backup plan in case the technology doesn’t cooperate!

 - Ask for help.
 Whose opinion do you value and would give you constructive feedback as you plan and practice your presentation?
 Allow time to plan properly (we also help people with this through our Simply Amazing Structure) and then further practice, practice and practice.